AntoineWtz/todolist-react/README.md

-# Todo List App - React
+# ToDo List App

-This project is a simple ToDo List app like Trello built with React
+This is a simple ToDo List application built using React.

-## Getting Started

-To run the app in the development mode, use the following command :

-`npm start`

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-The page will reload when you make changes.

-## Technologies Used

-* React: A JavaScript library for building user interfaces.
-* Create React App: A tool to bootstrap React applications.
-* CSS: Styling for the app.

 ## Features

+* Three lists: To do, Pending, Done.
-* Add tasks to different lists.
+* Add tasks to any list.
-* Move tasks between lists.
+* Drag and drop tasks between lists.
-* Delete tasks.
-* Modern and user-friendly interface.
+* Remove tasks from any list.

-## How to Use
+## Usage

-1. Clone the repository to your local machine.
+1. Clone this repository.
-2. Navigate to the project directory in the terminal.
-3. Run `npm install` to install dependencies.
+2. Run `npm install` to install dependencies.
-4. Run `npm start` to start the development server.
+3. Run `npm start` to start the development server.
-5. Open the app in your browser at [http://localhost:3000](http://localhost:3000).

-Feel free to customize and expand this README to provide more details about your project.
-You can include information about additional features, deployment, and any other relevant details.

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-The page will reload when you make changes.
+4. Open [http://localhost:3000]() to view it in the browser.

+## Preview

 ## Technologies Used

-* React: A JavaScript library for building user interfaces.
-* Create React App: A tool to bootstrap React applications.
+* React
-* CSS: Styling for the app.

-## Features

-* Add tasks to different lists.
-* Move tasks between lists.
-* Delete tasks.
+* CSS

-* Modern and user-friendly interface.
+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request.

-## How to Use
+## License

-1. Clone the repository to your local machine.
-2. Navigate to the project directory in the terminal.
-3. Run `npm install` to install dependencies.
-4. Run `npm start` to start the development server.
-5. Open the app in your browser at [http://localhost:3000](http://localhost:3000).

-Feel free to customize and expand this README to provide more details about your project.
-You can include information about additional features, deployment, and any other relevant details.
+This project is licensed under the MIT License - see the [LICENSE]() file for details.